abdurahim50/LinuxWorld-Placement-Oriented-Devops/Ansible.md

 ___________________________________________________________________________________________________________________________________________________________________

 # Solution
-We are create an ansible playbook to automate the installation and configuration of Docker on remote servers.
+We are going to create an ansible playbook to automate the installation and configuration of Docker on remote servers.

 ## 1. Create an ansible playbook name: docker_setup.yml
 ```